 This program is offered on the 3rd Sunday of each month from 1:00pm to 2:30pm with a $35 enrollment fee.*

-*Please note: You must be at least 13 years of age to participate.
+*Please note: The next seminar is on June 23.
+You must be at least 13 years of age to participate and a parent/legal guardian will need to sign the participation agreement form before participating.
 When enrolling, please enter your date of birth.

 Jiu jitsu training is more rigorous than many other martial arts, owing to the intensely physical nature of grappling.
 A typical session includes cardiovascular training, stretching, breathing work and a resistance workout.